 The University of Delaware Library is a depository for publications of the U.S. Government and for all patents issued by the U.S. Office of Patents and Trademarks.

-The Morris Library, with seating for approximately 2,500 persons, provides more than 245 public access Internet workstations, more than 200 wired Internet ports and wireless Internet access in the Morris Library for laptop users.
+The Morris Library, with seating for approximately 2,500 persons, provides more than 275 public access Internet workstations and increased wireless Internet access in the Morris Library for laptop users.
 The Student Multimedia Design Center, located on the Lower Level, provides more than 70 workstations, 6 studios and 2 classrooms for creation of multimedia programs.
-A large Reserve Room was designed for quiet study.
-The Morris Library also provides group study rooms, a periodical reading room, a Special Collections area with an exhibition gallery and a reading room with a controlled environmental system for rare materials, Instructional Media carrels and a Media Viewing Room and an Assistive Technology Center with special equipment and computer access.
+The Reading Room on the First Floor was designed for quiet study.
+The Morris Library also provides group study rooms, a periodical reading room, a Special Collections [www.lib.udel.edu/ud/spec/] area with an exhibition gallery and a reading room with a controlled environmental system for rare materials, Instructional Media carrels and a Media Viewing Room and an Assistive Technology Center with special equipment and computer access.
+The student-oriented, enhanced Information Room was renovated during the summer 2014.

-The University of Delaware Library provides online electronic access to more than 370 databases including a large number of full-text databases with full electronic articles as well as many reference databases in all disciplines.
-The Library provides access to more than 42,000 electronic and print journals including newspapers to which the Library provides access.
+The University of Delaware Library provides online electronic access to more than 370 databases including a large number of full-text databases with complete articles as well as many reference databases in all disciplines.
+The Library provides access to more than 42,000 electronic and print journals including newspapers.
 Electronic resources are accessible to University of Delaware students, faculty and staff from residence halls, offices, and buildings through the University and to University users from off-campus using a University of Delaware computing account.
 The Library web page serves as a gateway research tool and provides access to electronic resources on the web including those licensed for University of Delaware faculty, staff and students.
-To assist users in navigating the web, the Library created more than 220 Research Guides in academic disciplines.
+To assist users in navigating the web, the Library created more than 230 Research Guides in academic disciplines.
 Each Research Guide points to a selection of some of the best web sites in each subject area.

-The University of Delaware Library has an Institutional Repository [dspace.udel.edu] which uses open source DSpace software to capture, store, index, preserve and redistribute the intellectual output of the University of Delaware original research of faculty and staff in digital form including technical reports, working papers, conference papers, images and more.
+The University of Delaware Library has an Institutional Repository recently renamed to become UDSpace [udspace.udel.edu] which uses open source DSpace software to capture, store, index, preserve and redistribute the intellectual output of the University of Delaware original research of faculty and staff in digital form including technical reports, working papers, conference papers, images and more.

-The University of Delaware Library is a member of the Association of Research Libraries, the Center for Research Libraries, CIRLA (Chesapeake Information and Research Library Alliance), OCLC (Online Computer Library Center), LYRASIS, the OCLC Research Library Partnership and the HathiTrust.
-The University of Delaware Library is also a member of the National Network of Libraries of Medicine (NN/LM) that promotes health information, education and/or access in the Mid-Atlantic Region which includes Delaware, New Jersey, New York and Pennsylvania.
+Memberships of the University of Delaware Library include the Association of Research Libraries (ARL), the Center for Research Libraries (CRL), the Chesapeake Information and Research Library Alliance (CIRLA), the Coalition for Networked Information (CNI), the HathiTrust, LYRASIS, Name Authority Cooperative Program (NACO), the National Digital Stewardship Alliance (NDSA), the New England Research Libraries Consortium (NERL) and the Online Computer Library Center (OCLC) including the OCLC Research Library Partnership.
+The University of Delaware Library is also a member the National Network of Libraries of Medicine (NN/LM) that promotes health information, education and/or access in the Mid-Atlantic Region which includes Delaware, New Jersey, New York and Pennsylvania.
+The Library is also a member of RAPID to enhance interlibrary loan service.

 Monday - Thursday 6:45 a.m. - 11:00 p.m.
 Friday 6:45 a.m. - 9:00 p.m.
 Saturday 10:00 a.m. - 8:00 p.m.
 Sunday Noon - 10:00 p.m.
 The indoor pool may be used: Monday - Thursday 11:15 - 1:15 p.m.
 7:00 - 9:30 p.m.
 Friday 11:15 - 1:15 p.m.
 7:00 - 8:30 p.m.
 Saturday 12:00 - 4:00 p.m.
 Sunday 2:00 - 4:00 p.m.
 7:00 - 9:00 p.m.There are satellite Fitness Centers at Harrington and Independence complexes.
 Winter Session hours vary.
 Call 831-1580 or see www.udel.edu/recreation for specific hours at these sites.
 Winter programs include a full selection of fitness classes and intramural sports.
 Call 831-8600, see www.udel.edu/recreation or visit Carpenter Sports Building to learn more about these programs.
 The Ice Arenas - for public skating and skate rental information call 831-2868.